Rubellite Swivel Ring

 Marie-Hélène de Taillac paid tribute to antiquity when she designed the Swivel ring in 2004.

-The bezel setting enhances the deep hue of this rubellite.
+The bezel setting enhances the incredible, shocking pink of this rubellite.

 Love this ring but it's not your size?